 Concern 1: Data collected now may not be reflective of the landscape beyond COVID-19

-Over half (51%) of market research professionals in both the US and UK believe that behavior related to specific industries or categories will radically change once the COVID-19 pandemic is over.
-In both markets, this led to concerns that data collected now may not adequately describe the landscape beyond COVID-19.
-In the US, this concern manifested specifically as a concern about consumer behavior radically changing; in the UK, as concern about misleading results.
+Roughly half of market research professionals in the US (51%), UK (51%), and Australia (49%) believe that behavior related to specific industries or categories will radically change once the COVID-19 pandemic is over.
+In all three markets, this led to concerns that data collected now may not adequately describe the landscape beyond COVID-19.
+In the US and Australia, this concern manifested specifically as a concern about consumer behavior radically changing; in the UK, as concern about misleading results.

 While it’s impossible to predict what the “new normal” will look like once economies and markets reopen, it’s prudent to continue to measure changes as they are happening so you can: